skndungu/i-wave/README.md

 <img src="images/i-wave_slave.png" height="350"></img>
 ---

+Programming
+---
+- The IDE to be used for this development is [Arduino IDE](https://www.arduino.cc/en/software) Atmel Studio Can also be used as well.
+- The PCB has Micro USB interface as the programming interface, if you don't have familiarity with the software you can pick up on this :link:[tutorial](https://www.youtube.com/watch?v=nL34zDTPkcs&t=3s)
+-

 ### Communications Interface
 ---
 The `bq78412` provides a `UART` communications interface for parameter initialization during system config and test.
 This interface also provides real-time measurement capability and acess to stored battery performance data.